Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 Every winter before the holidays, the Coastal Georgia Botanical Gardens light up with 1 million lights for the December Nights and Holiday Lights show.

-This annual tradition lasts a whole month until December 23 with special events on the weekends.
+This annual tradition lasts a whole month until December 24 with special events on the weekends.
+It is open from 6-9pm.

 Once illuminated in colorful lights, the gardens host local artisans, vendors, and food trucks to sell local goods in the Merry Market.